Root Canal Therapy

 Restoration – Root canal therapy may cause the tooth to become brittle, since there is no longer blood flow.
 A crown restoration is necessary to strengthen the tooth and prevent further damage.

-At Dr. Procopio, Dr. Wolter & Associates, we are committed to providing each patient with gentle, personalized treatment.
+At Procopio Dental Office, we are committed to providing each patient with gentle, personalized treatment.
 Contact our office in Walnut Creek to schedule your visit.